 Similarly define

 and, analogously, $X_{\leftarrow}^{(v,k,\de)}$, $X_{\uparrow}^{(v,k,\de)}$ and $X_{\downarrow}^{(v,k,\de)}$.
 Note that this is a collection of independent $0-1$ valued random variables.

-Recall the definition of $\et_v^{(n)}$ and ${\bnu}_{<q>}^{(n)}$ below equation \eqref{lbQcr}.
-The $X$ variables defined above, give only `crude' information about the space-time diagram: they tell which of the types $*$, $\rightarrow$ etc. occur in each interval, but they do not tell their precise locations inside the intervals.
-Nevertheless, this incomplete information is often enough to conclude that there is a certain space-time path.
-Let $\et_v^{(n,\de)}$ be the indicator of the event that the values of the $X^{(\cdot,\cdot,\de)}$ variables imply that $\et_v^{(n)} = 1$. \\ {\bf Remark:} Note that if $\et_v^{(n)} = 1$ then, after for some Poisson points with mark $*$ this mark is replaced by an arrow, still $\et_v^{(n)} = 1$.
-The same remark holds for $\et_v^{(n,\de)}$ instead of $\et_v^{(n)}$.
+Recall the definition of $\et_v^{(n)}$ and ${\bnu}_{\langle q\rangle}^{(n)}$ below equation \eqref{lbQcr}.
+The $X$ variables defined above give only ``crude'' information about the space--time diagram; they tell which of the types $*$, $\rightarrow$, etc., occur in each interval but they do not tell their precise locations inside the intervals.
+Nevertheless, this incomplete information is often enough to conclude that there is a certain space--time path.
+Let $\et_v^{(n,\de)}$ be the indicator of the event that the values of the $X^{(\cdot,\cdot,\de)}$ variables imply that $\et_v^{(n)} = 1$.